 DP14338 The long-run effects of monetary policy

-Is the effect of monetary policy on the productive capacity of the economy long lived?
-Yes, in fact we find such impacts are significant and last for over a decade based on: (1) merged data from two new international historical databases; (2) identification of exogenous monetary policy using the macroeconomic trilemma; and (3) improved econometric methods.
-Notably, the capital stock and total factor productivity (TFP) exhibit hysteresis, but labor does not.
-Money is non-neutral for a much longer period of time than is customarily assumed.
-A New Keynesian model with endogenous TFP growth can reconcile all these empirical observations.
+Does monetary policy have persistent effects on the productive capacity of the economy?
+Yes, we find that such effects are economically and statistically significant and last for over a decade based on: (1) identification of exogenous monetary policy fluctuations using the trilemma of international finance; (2) merged data from two new international historical cross-country databases reaching back to the nineteenth century; and (3) econometric methods robust to long-horizon inconsistent estimates.
+Notably, the capital stock and total factor productivity (TFP) exhibit strong hysteresis, whereas labor does not; and money is non-neutral for a much longer period of time than is customarily assumed.
+We show that a New Keynesian model with endogenous TFP growth can reconcile these empirical findings.